pro-cms/voyager/docs/bread/formfields/dynamic-input.md

-# Dynamic select
+# Dynamic Input

-The dynamic select is a simple yet powerful formfield allowing you to provide select(s) and number or text inputs based on the currently selected value(s).
+The dynamic input is a simple yet powerful formfield allowing you to provide select(s) and number or text inputs based on the currently selected value(s).
 To retreive the possible options, Voyager will fetch a route you define in the formfield options.

 ### Knowing the BREAD action

-The incoming request contains a parameter `bread_action` which can be `query`, 'browse`, `edit` or `add`.
+The incoming request contains a parameter `bread_action` which can be `query`, `browse`, `edit` or `add`.

 ### Examples